 These kinds of runs can fill up to 50% of your training program (including warm-up miles).
-They’re not hugely tiring or stressful on the body, but they’re also not so easy that they could count as a recovery run.
+They’re not hugely tiring or stressful on the body, but they’re also not so easy that they could count as a recovery or shakeout run.

 Regular base runs can help to push improvements in endurance, running economy, and your aerobic capacity.
 Add some challenge by doing your base on runs on a variety of different terrains and elevations!